collinalexbell/HackMatrix/game-design.md

 If I make the experience into a multi-player game, then it would be more fun!

+#### Having the code editor so decoupled from the application is lame.
+I want to be able to edit my game in my game.
+HackMatrix allows me to do that.

 ### How does it go about doing this?
 Embeds the hacker in a 3d hacker environment